Night Beats

 Night Beats are an American psychedelic/garage rock band, formed in 2009 in Seattle, Washington.

-The band currently consists of lead singer and guitarist Danny "Lee Blackwell" Rajan Billingsley as the only permanent member.
+Named after the Sam Cooke album 'Night Beat', the band currently consists of lead singer and guitarist Danny "Lee Blackwell" Rajan Billingsley as the only permanent member.
 Founding member drummer James Traeger has only played intermittently with the band since 2016, original bassist Tarek Wegner left in 2014 and his replacement, Jakob Bowden, left the band sometime in early-mid 2018.